-STAFF RECOMMENDATION
+COMMITTEE RECOMMENDATION

-Staff recommends that the Comprehensive and Neighborhood Planning Committee recommend that the Planning Commission initiate a 40-acre zoning study for the area bound by Congress Street, Hall Avenue, Annapolis Street, and Winslow Avenue.
-The purpose of the study is to explore the rezoning of residential and commercial parcels in this area to allow for mixed-use development on Stryker Avenue that is consistent with the Saint Paul Comprehensive Plan, the West Side Community Plan and the Stryker George Precinct Plan.
+The Comprehensive and Neighborhood Planning Committee recommends that the Planning Commission initiate a 40-acre zoning study for the area bounded by Congress Street, Hall Avenue, Annapolis Street and Winslow Avenue.
+The purpose of the study is to explore the rezoning of residential and commercial parcels in this area to allow for mixed-use development on Stryker Avenue that is consistent with the Comprehensive Plan, as well as the West Side Community Plan and the Stryker George Precinct Plan.